MarioLange1983/FanticAnalyzer/README.md

     *   If the vehicle has less than 1,000 km and no service has been logged, it tracks towards the 1,000 km mark.
     *   Once the first service is passed/completed, the logic calculates the next multiple of the regular interval.
     *   **Manual Override:** Users can enter the exact mileage of their last service in the "Service" section of the **VEHICLE** tab.
 This allows the app to precisely calculate the *remaining* kilometers until the next scheduled visit.

+## Data Logging & Recording

+The application provides three distinct ways to capture and export vehicle data:

+### 1. Live Data Recording (CSV)
+When **LIVE** polling is active on the Dashboard, the app automatically generates a CSV file in the background.
+*   **Recording:** Captures snapshots of all converted metrics (e.g., Engine Temp in °C, Throttle in %) every ~2 seconds.
+*   **Separator:** Uses the `|` symbol for high readability and spreadsheet compatibility.
+*   **Export:** A red share button appears on the DASH tab once polling is stopped.

+### 2. Diagnostic Loop (ZIP)
+The **LOOPSCAN** feature in the Terminal tab allows for long-term monitoring.
+*   **Interval:** Users can select a delay between 30 seconds and 5 minutes before the loop starts.
+*   **Bundling:** Every individual scan result is saved as a separate log file.
+When the loop is stopped, all session logs are compressed into a single ZIP archive.
+*   **Export:** Accessible via the "SHARE LOG" button in the Terminal tab after the loop finishes.

+### 3. Technical Report
+A comprehensive decoded report of the vehicle's VIN, module specifications, and service status can be shared directly from the **VEHICLE** tab.

 ## Debug Mode & Advanced Terminal